Fatlabs: Appearances

 Vikas Kohli has been interviewed by Johney Brar on the Desi Live (HumDesi) radio station multiple times.

 Vikas Kohli has also been interviewed on CBC Radio programs Masala Canada by Wojtek Gwiazda, Metro Morning, and CJMT-TV/OMNI TV2 program Bollywood Boulevard.

 Vikas Kohli has been featured in such publications as CBC, The Globe and Mail and Toronto Star.

-He's also been in international medias such as MSN, Yahoo, Sulekha and Zee News, and has been featured in reports on Asian News International, ATN, CBC Radio One, Lehren TV, Omni Television, TV Asia and Vision TV.
+He has also been in international media such as MSN, Yahoo, Sulekha and Zee News, and has been featured in reports on Asian News International, ATN, CBC Radio One, Lehren TV, Omni Television, TV Asia and Vision TV.